Breezy Point, Queens: History

+Hurricane Sandy and subsequent fire

 On October 29, 2012, Breezy Point was hit hard by Hurricane Sandy.
 Jamaica Bay and the Atlantic Ocean flooded the land between these bodies of water.
 Most Breezy Point homes were damaged or destroyed by high water, and basements and vehicles were ruined.
+The hurricane also damaged nearly half of the cabanas at Silver Gull Beach Club.

-That night, a six-alarm fire arose at 173 Ocean Avenue.
+That night, a six-alarm fire arose at 1-73 Ocean Avenue.
 Local volunteer firefighters were trapped in place for several hours due to the flooding.
 Once the waters receded, the Rockaway Point Fire Department rescued more than 41 civilians, while the New York City, Point Breeze, and Roxbury Fire Departments found 130 homes burned to the ground.
 Nearby, another 50 homes were damaged by the fire.
 According to an official report in December, rising seawater caused the fire by contacting a house's electrical wires.

 Historical note

 A New York Times 1940 headline said: New Coast Guard Station: Work starts on $119,975 unit on Rockaway Point In actuality, this marked work on what was named "Station Rockaway Point, New York".
 Closure was announced May 2003.